-This top-down approach to back management begins with the upright row, which activates the upper reaches of your back muscles, including the trapezius.
-While women don’t necessarily desire a protruding, defined trap muscle, that result is not a danger, especially as used here in more of a warm-up role.
+This top-down back workout approach begins with the upright row, which activates the upper reaches of your back muscles, including the trapezius.
+While women don’t necessarily strive for a protruding, defined trap muscle, that result is not a danger, especially as used here in more of a warm-up role.

 Next is the pull-up and kettlebell row, which focus on the latissiumus dorsi — the large fan-shaped muscles that extend from your spine to the back’s outer edges — as well as various muscles of the mid-back, including the infraspinatus, lower traps and erector spinae.

-A classic powerlifting movement, the barbell deadlift, follows, although you won’t do it with maximum strength in mind.
-Instead, you’ll use a moderate weight for 8 to10 reps per set, stimulating a series of muscles in the posterior chain from the legs to the hips to the lower and upper back.
+A classic powerlifting movement, the barbell deadlift, follows, although you won’t do it with maximum strength in mind during this back workout.
+Instead, you’ll use a moderate weight for 8 to 10 reps per set, stimulating a series of muscles in the posterior chain from the legs to the hips to the lower and upper back.
 You’ll finish with a dynamic posterior chain move, the kettlebell swing, and finally the back extension, a bodyweight move that directly targets the erector spinae of the low back.

 All together, these six exercises can provide a comprehensive overhaul, ensuring no key area of the back escapes scrutiny.
-Give the plan a month or two — your flagging morale should get a boost next time your back is up for review.
+Give this back workout a month or two — your morale should get a boost next time your back is up for review.

 |Barbell Upright Row||3||25, 20, 15|